Muthrow/Adventure-Game/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}

-* Add player functionality
-* Add UI and menus
-* Read in maps from tiled
+* Puzzle List
-* Basic Framework
+* Basic Enemies
+* Attacking
+* One Big Test Map
+* Bring an educational mechanic

 # Areas